vocdoni/docs/docs/architecture/components/census-service.md

   "request": {
     "method": "addClaimBulk",
-    "censusId": "0x12345678/0x23456789", // where to add the claims (must already exist) "claimsData": [  // typically, a list of hashes of public keys "base64-string-0",
+    "censusId": "0x12345678/0x23456789", // where to add the claims (must already exist) "digested": false,  // are the claims digested? the Gateway should do it if not "claimsData": [  // the public keys in base64 or their hashes, also in base64 "base64-string-0",
         "base64-string-1",
         "base64-string-2"
     ],
-    "hash": false, // in case the hashing must be done on server side "timestamp": 1556110671
+    "timestamp": 1556110671
   },
   "signature": "string"